 Back to allenjfrantzen.com

-Godsons in Mexico, India, and Haiti
+Godsons in Mexico, India, and Honduras

 The Mission Teaching Foundation sponsors the Chiapas Education Program.
 "Each of the Mayan students is burdened with many obstacles," project director Rev. Gary Riebe writes, "inadequate primary education in the mountain villages; their own and their families' health and economic problems; corruption in the government and the school system; lack of necessary tools such as books, computers, and the internet."
 What the students "do have," he adds, is "dedication.
 They believe that every step forward is worth the sacrifice."
 What Fr.
-Riebe writes of these students could also be said of those in know in Haiti and India.
+Riebe writes of these students could also be said of those I know about in Haiti and India.

-In Haiti I support NPH USA (Neustros Pequaños Hermanos, "Our Little Brothers and Sisters").
+In Haiti and Honduras I support NPH USA (Neustros Pequaños Hermanos, "Our Little Brothers and Sisters").
 NPH is raising more than 3,400 orphaned, abandoned, and disadvantaged boys and girls in Bolivia, the Dominican Republic, El Salvador, Guatemala, Haiti, Honduras, Mexico, Nicaragua and Peru.
 In addition, about 2,300 children who live outside NPH facilities receive scholarships, meals, and medical care.

 In India the program is Unbound, sponsored by the Christian Foundation for Children and Aging, which helps sponsored families with nutrition, health care, education and skills training, better housing, and seed capital for a small business or farming.